 Patient: I am told you are the best, but I am a little concerned that this is a teaching hospital.
 What does that actually mean?

 Doctor: I appreciate the compliment.
-UC San Diego Health System is a place where we teach medical students and future surgeons.
+UC San Diego Health is a place where we teach medical students and future surgeons.
 They will help me look after you and will be a great source of comfort through your surgery.
 The surgical residents assist at surgery.
 This is how they learn.
 They may do pieces of the surgery, but always under my guidance.
 The bottom line is you not only have me caring for you but a whole team of doctors.